 Our mission

-The School of Earth & Sustainability (SES) is a cross-college network of students, scholars, scientists, and innovators.
+The School of Earth & Sustainability (SES) is a pan-campus network of students, scholars, scientists, and innovators.
 SES connects academic programs, wide-ranging experts, and regional partners to advance transdisciplinary research, accessible education, and meaningful community engagement.
-Our work drives collaborative solutions with local-to-global impact for a more sustainable, just, and climate-resilient future.
+Our work drives collaborative, place-based solutions with local-to-global impact for a more sustainable, just, and climate-resilient future.

-Over the past few years, SES has engaged valued faculty leaders from beyond the College of Natural Sciences to prepare for the next phase of operations.
+Over the past few years, SES has engaged valued faculty leaders from across the university to develop a strategic plan for scaling impact and expanding SES affiliation beyond the College of Natural Sciences to prepare for the next phase of operations.
 This includes representation from Environmental Humanities and English within the College of Humanities and Fine Arts and School of Public Policy within the College of Social and Behavioral Sciences.

 Our programs and services support teaching, research, creative activity, engagement, and extension with a strong emphasis on transdisciplinary collaboration.